 The knee joint is made of the thigh bone and the drumstick.
 The upper leg of the chicken is the thigh bone just as in animals.
-The drumstick is the lower leg, again just as in animals.
-The next bone down from the drumstick is the shank bone.
-The hock joint is formed from the drumstick and the shank.
+The drumstick is the lower leg, again just joint is formed from the drumstick and the shank.
 The hock joint is normally opened up for sorting.
 The shank joins the paws (or toes).

-The keel or breast bone is a single large bone on the bottom surface of the bird.
+The keel or breast bon e is a single large bone on the bo ottom surface of f the bird.